Europe

 Minimum $3,500/per_month

-Alternative: Income requirement increases by 20% for spouse or partner and 15% for each dependent child.
-Savings may be considered as alternative proof of financial stability.
+Alternative: Income requirement increases by 20% for spouse or partner (4,200 EUR/month) and 15% for each dependent child (525 EUR additional per child).
+Applicants must demonstrate net income after tax deductions.

 Cost: €70

-Process: Apply for extension at the Migration Department before current permit expires.
+Process: Apply for renewal at the Civil Registry and Migration Department at least one month before current permit expires.
 Must continue to meet income and remote work requirements.
-Extension granted for up to 2 additional years.
+Renewal granted for up to 2 additional years.

 Renewal: After the maximum 3-year stay, you may need to explore other residence permit options or leave Cyprus for a period before reapplying.

 EU and EEA citizens have the right to live and work in Cyprus without a visa.
-After 3 months, registration for a residence certificate is required.
+After 3 months, registration for a residence certificate (MEU1/Yellow Slip) is required within 4 months of arrival.

-Short-stay visa for nationals requiring a visa to enter Cyprus.
+National short-stay visa (Category C) for nationals requiring a visa to enter Cyprus.
 Valid for stays up to 90 days within a 180-day period for tourism, business, or family visits.
+Note: Cyprus is not in the Schengen area.

 Citizens of visa-waiver countries can enter Cyprus without a visa for stays up to 90 days within a 180-day period.
 This includes USA, UK, Canada, Australia, and many other countries.